 This project could be another failure of development; and its contribution to the cultural breakdown of Luang Prabang and surrounding areas (if allowed to proceed as it is), would be further development of failure.

 In memory of Heather Peters, who delivered these remarks during a webinar on 24 February 2021 as part of the “The Mekong, China, & Southeast Asian Transitions” series co-organized by the University of Hawai’i, Michigan State University and Chiang Mai University and supported by the Henry Luce Foundation.
 For most of her life, she worked with UNESCO and other organizations in Asia.
 For many decades, she directed work on projects that spanned the entire Mekong River from China to the delta of Vietnam.
 Her work focused on the communities that live, not only along the river itself but also throughout the Greater Mekong region.
 She also spent many years working with communities living in and around Luang Prabang.

-The views expressed in this article are those of the author and do not reflect an official stance of Bangkok Tribune.
+The views expressed in this article are those of the author and do not reflect the official stance of Bangkok Tribune.